jamespole/cellsites/nz/auk/otara-papatoetoe/manukau.md

 * **Date:** 22 September 2013
 * **Operators:** Vodafone

 Vodafone previously used this site as a microwave link hub.
+This site had a microwave link to [71 Plunket Avenue](#71-plunket-avenue) and other cell sites.
+This building has since been redeveloped into an apartment building.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Ctara-Papatoetoe/20130922-141429.jpg)